microsoftgraph/dotnetcore-console-sample/day16-create-user/README.md

 ## Step 1: Update the App Registration permissions

-As this exercise requires new permissions the App Registration needs to be updated to include  the **User.ReadWrite.All** permission using the new Azure AD Portal App Registrations UI (in preview as of the time of publish Nov 2018).
+As this exercise requires new permissions the App Registration needs to be updated to include  the **User.ReadWrite.All** permission using the new Azure AD Portal App Registrations UI.

 1. Open a browser and navigate to the [Azure AD Portal](https://aad.portal.azure.com).
 Login using a **personal account** (aka: Microsoft Account) or **Work or School Account** with permissions to create app registrations.

     > **Note:** If you do not have permissions to create app registrations contact your Azure AD domain administrators.

-1. Select **Azure Active Directory** from the left-hand navigation menu, then **App registrations (preview)**.
+1. Select **Azure Active Directory** from the left-hand navigation menu, then **App registrations**.

 1. Click on the **.NET Core Graph Tutorial** item in the list